Season 1, Episode 33

 Dr. Judy Lovas:

 You started talking about perception.
 Our perception is individual.
-So I love public speaking, majority of people.
+So I love public speaking, the majority of people.
 And in fact, many, many years ago there was a study done where people fear public speaking more than death, which I find incredible but true.
 So I like public speaking, other people would have an immediate sympathetic response to the idea of public speaking.
 It’s all about perception.
 So, yes, again, gaining some proficiency in simple relaxation skills can actually alter maybe over time and perhaps slightly alter our perception of things.

 Dr. Lorne Brown: